 Hormone therapy is available in a few different forms and each one is administered a bit differently, depending on your individual situation.
 Multiple estrogen products are FDA approved, including Estradiol, which contains estrogen identical to the hormones made in your body prior to experiencing menopause.
 It is available as an oral tablet and also as a patch, gel, cream, spray, or vaginal ring.
 Similarly, progesterone comes in different forms as well – including an FDA-approved bioidentical that can also be administered orally.

 Your medical provider will work with you to determine whether hormone therapy is right for you – and if so, which formulas, dosage, and method of intake are best in your individual circumstances.

 If you are a good candidate for hormone therapy – it will generally be administered in the lowest dose for the shortest duration needed to achieve treatment goals.
 There is no set duration of therapy that is right for every person.
 That is why your medical provider should review your ongoing need for hormone therapy – you can request this to be done on an annual basis so that your doctor can take note of your current state of health and factor in any new information about hormone therapy that may have become available in the meantime.

 However, according to Mayo Clinic Women’s Health Clinic, if you are only using local, health store estrogen to treat vaginal dryness, you can use that for as long as you need without fear of serious negative effects.

-To find out more about either HRT or testosterone therapy schedule a free consultation at (561) 931-2430, email [email protected], or go to www.lifegaines.com for more information.
+To find out more about either HRT or testosterone therapy schedule a free consultation with LifeGaines by calling (561) 931-2430 or email [email protected] for more information.
 LifeGaines is located at 3785 N Federal Highway Suite #150, Boca Raton, FL 33431.